-Our school SEN budget includes monies allocated each financial year to support children with SEND.
-The Head teacher decides on how the budget for Special Educational Needs is allocated in consultation with the School Governors.
+Our school budget includes money for supporting children with SEN/SEND.

+The Headteacher decides on how the budget for Special Educational Needs is allocated in consultation with the School Governors.
 These decisions are made on the basis of the needs of the children currently in our school.

-The Head teacher and the SENCO discuss all the information that they have about SEND in our school, including:
+The Headteacher and the SENCO discuss all the information that they have about SEN/SEND in our school, including:

-- The children already receiving additional support - The children needing additional support - The children who have been identified as not making as much progress as would be expected - The need for particular adaptive resources for specific children - The need for interventions to support children - The need for training opportunities for staff
+- The children already receiving additional support - The children needing additional support - The children who have been identified as not making as much progress as would be expected - The need for particular adaptive resources for specific children - The need for training opportunities for staff